 The Chinese e-commerce giant needs no introduction.
 Their annual big sale might be an obvious trick, as anyone who knows how to monitors prices can tell, but it still works.
 Every year on 11/11, millions of customers go on Aliexpress to purchase billions worth of products.
 And before the big sale, the website offers its users to win free coupons by playing games.

 The games can be based on shooting targets, or on straight up drawing coupons from a hat, but the most unique experience was offered to users of the Aliexpress mobile app back in 2017.
 The user had to scream as loud as they could into the mic, and keep screaming for 10 seconds to keep a little plane of the screen flying.
-After the 10 seconds were up, the plane landed on either a “standard”, a “big” or a “giant” coupon, equal to $2, $3, and $8 respectively.
+After the 10 seconds the plane landed coupon of $2, $3, and $8 respectively.
 Are those large discounts?
 Not at all.
 But you can bet the number of users who screamed at their phones in November 2017 was quite large.

 Fitness apps in particular are a great field for gamification.
 Rewarding the user for the daily exercise, introducing friend leaderboards and the option to beat friends’ records – all the things that evoke competitive spirit work great in this industry.